Her Campus Logo Her Campus Logo

 Wilfrid Laurier '25

 Hi!
 My name is Abby Chalmers (she/her) and I'm a writer for Her Campus WLU.
-I'm a third-year student at Wilfrid Laurier, majoring in Communication Studies.
+I'm a fourth-year student at Wilfrid Laurier, majoring in Communication Studies.
 I enjoy writing about life and love sharing my interests and opinions with others!
 When I'm not writing, you can most likely find me creating yet another Pinterest board!